stevejay/react-roving-tabindex/README.md

 );
 ```

-There are currently three available options: `direction`, `focusOnClick`, and `loopAround`.
-Note that it is fine to create a new `options` object on every render - the library's internal state is only updated if the values of the `options` object's properties change.
+There are currently three options available: `direction`, `focusOnClick`, and `loopAround`.
+Note that it is fine to create a new `options` object on every render - the library's internal state is only updated if the actual option values change, rather than the containing `options` object.

 #### Direction